coreos/torus/docs/project-layout.md

 │   └── nbd
 ```

-Packages that are specific to agro. and shouldn't be imported from the outside. `http` defines HTTP routes for agro servers/clients to host, and `nbd` is a hard fork of an NBD library (greatly cleaned up) that may, in the future, be worth splitting into a proper repository.
+Packages that are specific to torus. and shouldn't be imported from the outside. `http` defines HTTP routes for torus servers/clients to host, and `nbd` is a hard fork of an NBD library (greatly cleaned up) that may, in the future, be worth splitting into a proper repository.

 ```
 ├── metadata